LW83/project4new/README.md

 ![Browser Testing](./static/images/readme/browser.png)

-  - The site is designed (due to the heavy use of data and tables) for user on a laptop or desktop device and for this reason is sub-optimal on smaller screen sizes.
+  - The site is designed (due to the heavy use of data and tables) for use on a laptop or desktop device and for this reason is sub-optimal on smaller screen sizes.

 ![Responsiveness](./static/images/readme/responsiveness.png)